silverstripe/cwp/docs/en/preparation-of-the-developer-environment.md

 installation documentation on the [Composer site](http://getcomposer.org/doc/00-intro.md).

 <div class="notice" markdown='1'>
 CWP Recommendation: to ensure your code works smoothly with the platform, start from the basic recipe.
+Use latest available stable version, which will be tagged upon release.
+An example of such version is 1.0.0.
+See [Recipe documentation](recipes) for more details on versioning.
 </div>

 To start developing a new CWP site we strongly recommend starting from the [basic